hexadecimalH/cicada-docs/_docs/setting-up/server.md

 category: Setting Up
 order: 2
 ---
-Each web application got to be served with HTTP request that are served by Web Server, such as Apache or Nginx.
+Each web application has to be served with HTTP request that is served by Web Server, such as Apache or Nginx.

 ### Configuring Apache

-We can setup Apache in 2 ways
+We can set up Apache in 2 ways:
 - placing project in root directory
 - placing project as an Virtual Host

-In both cases make sure to enable `rewrite_mod` in Apache for Linux users that would be just typing into terminal `a2enmod rewrite`, for Windows users in file `httpd.conf` find line
+In both cases you have to enable `rewrite_mod` in Apache for Linux users that would be just typing into terminal `a2enmod rewrite`, for Windows users in file `httpd.conf` find line

 ```apache2.conf
 #LoadModule rewrite_module modules/mod_rewrite.so
 ```
 > httpd.conf

-Remove the Hash in front of the sentence, which is sign for starting the comment.Also make sure that option `AllowOverride` is set to `all` .
-Next step would be placing placing `.htaccess` file in root project directory for using rewrite option.
-The content of `.htaccess` file is following:
+Remove the Hash in front of the sentence, which is sign for starting the comment.
+Also make sure that the option `AllowOverride` is set to `all`.
+Next step is placing `.htaccess` file in root project directory for using rewrite option.
+The content of `.htaccess` file is as follows:

 ```.htaccess
 RewriteEngine On